phantom22/loopGroups.js/README.md

 # loopGroups.js

-A tool to easily group objects and creating animation loops by adding multiple parameters.
+A tool to easily group elements and creating animation loops by adding multiple parameters.

 ### CSS property parameters